fishbrain/tokenator/README.md

 ## Usage

-Tokenator expects the API token to be sent by the client in a header named 'api-token'.
+Tokenator expects the API token to be sent by the client in the `Authorization` header.
+The token can be prefixed by an optional method named `token` and a single space.

 On the server tokenator expects an array of valid tokens.